pkalivas/radiate/docs/source/events.md

 === ":fontawesome-brands-python: Python"

     As of `4/25/2026`, the python implementation includes one built in event handler called the `MetricCollector`.
 This handler collects the [metric set](engine/metrics.md) at the end of each epoch and stores it in a list for later use.
-Note to use this handler to its fullest capacity, you should install radiate with the `polars` (or `pandas`) and `matplotlib` extras, as shown below:
+Note to use this handler to its fullest capacity, you should install radiate with the `polars` (or `pandas`) and `plot` extras, as shown below:

     ```bash
-    uv add "radiate[polars,pandas,matplotlib]"
+    uv add "radiate[polars,pandas,plot]"
     ```

     You can use this handler as follows (this is great when using radiate inside a `.ipynb` notebook):